clearwater/chumby-oe/README.md

 Now login to your user account and perform the following:

+0) Create a ssh key for github access, and add it to your github account's list of authorized keys.

+    ssh-keygen -t rsa -C "your_email@youremail.com"
+    cat ~/.ssh/id_rsa.pub

 1) Download the bootstrap tools:

-    mkdir chumby-oe
-    cd chumby-oe
-    git checkout git@github.com:clearwater/chumby-oe.git
+    git clone git@github.com:clearwater/chumby-oe.git

-2) Use the bootstrap tools to download the OE and chumby tools
+2) Use the bootstrap tools to download the OE and chumby tools.
+This triggers the installation of the required packages (almost 200 of them), plus the downloading of the OpenEmbedded toolchain from github (big!) and some other downloads.
+It will take a while.

-    cd bootstrap
+    cd chumby-oe/bootstrap
     make all

 3) Install the correct version of bitbake (as root)